mlan/docker-postfix-amavis/README.md

 #### `MAIL_BOXES`

-Using the `MAIL_BOXES` environment variable you simply provide a space separated list with all email addressees that Postfix should accept incoming mail to.
+Using the `MAIL_BOXES` environment variable you simply provide a space separated list with all email addresses that Postfix should accept incoming mail to.
 For example: `MAIL_BOXES="info@example.com abuse@example.com"`.
+The default value is empty.

+#### `MAIL_ALIASES`

+Using the `MAIL_ALIASES` environment variable you simply provide a space separated list with email alias addresses that Postfix should accept incoming mail to, using the following syntax:  `MAIL_ALIASES="alias1:target1a,target1b alias2:target2"`.
+For example: `MAIL_ALIASES="root:info,info@example.com postmaster:root"`.
 The default value is empty.

 ## LDAP mailbox lookup